duchoang06/SPI_with_AndroidThings/README.md

-# UART with Android Things on Raspberry Pi 3 B
+# SPI with Android Things on Raspberry Pi 3 B
 ## Features
 A simple Android application running on Raspberry Pi 3 with those functions: